 How to Grow and Care for Dahlias

 Dahlias love the sun, so plan a spot where they’ll receive plenty.
 They’ll grow best in rich, well-draining soil.
 And they love water, so make sure your dahlias get enough of it.
+When do you plant dahlias?
+You’ll want to plant your dahlia tubers in the spring after your last local frost date.
+You can figure out your local planting time here.

 And speaking of blooming, you can expect to enjoy dahlias happy blooms from mid- summer until the first frost.
 Besides fertilizer, dahlias will produce the most flowers if you dead head.
 To dead head dahlias properly, don’t just pop the spent flower heads off of the stem.
 Track the spent flower stem down to the point where it meets the main plant.
 You might notice a little nodule just waiting to spring forth.
 It will – as soon as you cut the spent stem back just above that nodule.